mehwaffle10/Waffle_Balance/README.md

 - Have 5x the amount of health (will last 5x longer when climbed on)
 - Decreased drag multiplier in water from 5 to 1.5
 - Can no longer be harvested mid-air
+- Always ignite when hitting a static burning blob

 ### Water Arrows
 - Cost 25 coins for 1 instead of 15